There are many amazing things to do in Greece.

 Visit the Acropolis

-Visiting the Acropolis is definitely one of the things to do in Greece.
-That plateau overlooking the city of Athens is quite simply a must-see.
+Visiting the Acropolis is definitely the highlight when in Athens.
+That plateau overlooking the Greek capital is quite simply a must-see.
 While there were early buildings and an early Mycenaean palace on this sacred site, as well as an archaic wall, most of what we can see today is from the Periclean period, or the Classical Golden Age of Greece, in and around approximately 430 BCE.

 The best way to see and understand the Acropolis is with a guide who can bring the ancient ruins to life.
 These are the best options: